tagsarah/todolist/README.md

 - Working with Git, GitHub, and VS Code
 - Basic front-end design and layout

-## 🚀 Future Improvements
-- Add due dates and priorities
-- Add dark/light mode
-- Connect it with a database for saving tasks permanently

 ---

 👩‍💻 **Created by:** [Sarah Tag](https://github.com/tagsarah)
 🌸 Beginner Front-End Developer & Agronomy Student